The first open-top model that lets you enjoy the thrilling sound of the 911 GT3 has arrived

 Learn more about the Porsche 911 GT3 S/C

-Q. What is the position of the GT3 within the 911 series?
+Q. What is the position of the GT3 model within the 911 series?

-The 911 series is based on the Carrera, with variations like the more powerful Carrera S, Turbo, and Turbo S. The GT3 belongs to a lineage that emphasizes motorsport-derived technology adapted for road use, focusing on driving performance.
-Its commitment to high-revving naturally aspirated engines and lightweight design is symbolic, embodying a design philosophy that prioritizes active driver engagement, distinct from the accessible high output of turbocharged models.
-The 911 GT3 S/C follows this tradition while being the first to adopt an open-top body.
+The 911 series expands from the Carrera base into variations like the more powerful Carrera S, Turbo, and Turbo S. The GT3, however, belongs to a lineage focused on driving performance, translating motorsport technology directly into a road-legal specification.
+Its emphasis on the high-revving sound of a naturally aspirated engine and lightweight construction are symbolic of this philosophy.
+It possesses a design concept centered on the driver's active engagement, distinct from the accessible high output provided by turbocharging.
+The 911 GT3 S/C follows this lineage while being the first to adopt an open-top body.

-Q. Why is it manual transmission only, despite being an open-top model?
+Q. Why is the transmission exclusively manual for an open-top model?

-Convertibles generally tend to prioritize comfort and ease of driving, with automatic transmissions being the norm.
+Convertibles generally tend to prioritize comfort and ease of driving, making automatic transmissions the norm.
 However, by limiting the 911 GT3 S/C to a short-ratio 6-speed manual transmission, it uncompromisingly inherits the GT3's inherent character as a driver's car.
-The essential aim of this model is to reconcile the open-air sensation of a convertible with the joy of manual driving.
+The essential aim of this model is to harmonize the sense of freedom offered by a convertible with the joy of driving a manual.

 Q. How significant is it that the PCCB brake system is standard equipment?

-PCCB stands for Porsche Ceramic Composite Brake, a system that is typically a high-cost option.
-It not only achieves a weight reduction of over 20 kg compared to cast-iron brakes but also offers superior fade resistance.
+PCCB stands for Porsche Ceramic Composite Brake, a system that is typically an expensive option.
+It not only achieves a weight saving of over 20 kg compared to cast-iron brakes but also offers excellent fade resistance.
 The decision to make it standard equipment clearly indicates that the 911 GT3 S/C is designed with sporty driving in mind.

 Photo Gallery